Separating fact from fiction

 Myth # 8 – I’ve had some health issues so I won’t qualify for health insurance

-Insurance companies are all different in how they approach the issue of pre-existing medical conditions, and many have become more versatile in their ability to accommodate customers with various health issues.
+Insurance companies are all different in how they approach the issue of pre-existing medical conditions.
+Many have become more versatile in their ability to accommodate customers with various health issues.
 When in doubt, contact them directly.
 Just because one decides not to provide cover doesn’t mean the next won’t come to an entirely different conclusion about your insurability.
 In some cases, you may even be able to avoid a medical exam.

 When applying for cover, the important thing is to be honest about your own medical history and your family’s medical history.
 When looking for a company that will insure you despite your known medical issues, it’s simply a case of ‘if you don’t succeed the first time, try and try again’.
 The insurance industry is constantly evolving and trying hard to meet the needs of customers both with and without pre-existing medical conditions.
 In the case of more severe and ongoing health issues, an insurer might offer insurance with specific exclusions and/or an increased premium.
-If you’re not happy with what’s being offered, keep shopping around for something better.
 Insurers need to maintain a sustainable business, but they will assess your situation on an individual basis and provide appropriate cover for you if they can.

 This post was brought to you by Budget Direct Life Insurance